Fabric Finishing Technologies: How Coatings and Treatments Change Fabric Performance

 Water-Repellent and Waterproof Finishes

 Modern water-repellent finishes range from traditional wax emulsions to advanced fluorocarbon chemistries.
-The choice depends on the required performance level, durability expectations, and increasingly, environmental regulations governing chemical composition.
+The choice depends on the required performance level, durability expectations, and environmental regulations governing chemical composition.

 | Finish Type | Chemistry | Durability (launderings) | Breathability | Wash-off Risk |